twse/random-stuff/README.md

 6. View the Mozilla credits list to change the last updated date and edit/remove your entry.

 **GitHub web interface**
-1. Go to the `credits` directory in the `mozilla/community-data` repository, click the `names.csv` file and edit it with the pencil at the top-right corner.
+1. Look for `names.csv` in the `credits` directory of `mozilla/community-data` repository and edit it with the pencil at the top-right corner.
 2. Edit or remove your entry.
 3. Enter any commit message or leave the default message as is.
 4. Use the default option which commits directly to `master`.
 5. View the Mozilla credits list to change the last updated date and edit/remove your entry.

-### Modifying the Perl or Python script to add entries with unqualified notes in the Mozilla credits list
+### Modify the Perl or Python script to add entries with unqualified notes in the Mozilla credits list
 The script is called **check-names** and is located in the `credits` directory in the `mozilla/community-data` repository.
 * To modify the Perl script (file extension `.pl`), you see **next if $notes ne "Y";** in the 70th line.
 Change it to Email Not Found, Evidence not public, N, Non Qual or Not enough evidence yourself.
 * To modify the Python script (file extension `.py`), you see **if row[-2] == 'Y':** in the 14th line.
 Change it to Email Not Found, Evidence not public, N, Non Qual or Not enough evidence yourself.